 After the Bolshevik government seized power in 1918, it announced the cessation of all financial and territorial obligations made by the Russian Empire.
 Concerning Alaska, there was never any question.
-According to the 1867 treaty, Russia and the U.S. agreed for “cession to the United States of all the territory of all the territory and dominions now possessed by His Majesty on the continent of America, and in the adjacent islands.”
+According to the 1867 treaty, Russia and the U.S. agreed for “cession to the United States of all the territory and dominions now possessed by His Majesty on the continent of America, and in the adjacent islands.”

 At the end of World War II, during the Yalta Conference, Stalin is rumored to have mentioned that the USSR won’t exert its claim over Alaska.
 Americans were a bit baffled, because the USSR had absolutely no rights on the North American continent.

 Still, since then, this rumor has surfaced from time to time, and even found its way into the speeches of some Russian politicians such as Vladimir Zhirinovsky, the firebrand leader of the Liberal Democratic Party of Russia.
 His claims haven’t sparked any serious debate, but there’s another myth that we have to debunk – many Russians and Americans have long thought that Russia didn’t receive the payment for the Alaska lands.